Effective Date: January 1, 2023

 A second common technology we use to collect metadata that may be considered Personal Data is beacon technology.
 We use beacons in our websites and in email communications to you.
 Beacons provide us with information about your activity and help us to improve our business operations and strategy, such as by understanding our email communications’ functionality and improving our websites and content.
-For example, if you click on a marketing email we send to you about a new product or service, the beacon will provide signals to us that you and your organisation may be interested in learning more.
+For example, if you click on a marketing email we send to you about a new product or service, the beacon will provide signals to us that you and your organization may be interested in learning more.
 If you would like to manage your email subscriptions with us, please visit the section below on Your Information Choices.

 Some of these products that collect and process Ancillary Data include:

-- the Okta browser plugin; and
+- the Okta browser plugin;

 IV.
 How We Use Personal Data

 For the purpose of supporting safety, security, and manage operations.
-We use Personal Data, such as contact data, Ancillary Data and other metadata, about you and your use of our products and services to verify accounts and activity, monitor suspicious or fraudulent activity, assist our customers in their monitoring of suspicious or fraudulent activity, and identify violations of policies regarding the use of our products and services.
+We use Personal Data, such as contact data, Ancillary Data and other metadata, about you and your use of our products, services, and offices to verify accounts and activity, monitor suspicious or fraudulent activity, assist our customers in their monitoring of suspicious or fraudulent activity, and identify violations of policies regarding the use of our products and services.
 We may also combine Ancillary Data with other data we receive for safety, security, and to manage our business operations.
 We also process Personal Data, such as contact data and health data, for security and operations management reasons, such as to register visitors to our offices and carry out related safety measures (including through using our Atmosphere application), including to manage non-disclosure agreements that visitors may be required to sign.
 We also use Administrator Data to provide our customers with the Okta service, complete transactions, provide support and other service to the customer account, detect and prevent fraud, for audit and compliance purposes, and to comply with applicable law.
 Okta physically and electronically monitors its offices with access monitoring software and tools, and has on-premise surveillance cameras in order to prevent unauthorized access to our offices and to protect employees, authorized visitors, and our property.

 For the purpose of recruiting and hiring.
-We process your Personal Data, such as contact, job applicant, and biographical data, to assess your application and to evaluate and improve the recruitment system, our application tracking and recruitment activities.
+We process your Personal Data, such as contact, job applicant, and biographical data, to assess your application and to evaluate and improve our recruitment system, our application tracking and recruitment activities.
 We also use your Personal Data to communicate with you regarding your application or opportunities at Okta that appear over time that we believe may be of interest to you.
 We also use your Personal Data to send you new hire and employee experience information.
 We may verify your information, including through reference checks and, where allowed, background checks.

 - You give us consent to do so for a specific purpose; or